-- Irn Brew (a drink/flavor popular in Scotland)
+- Irn Brew (a drink/flavor from and popular in Scotland)

 - Cream Soda

-Thanks to the wonders of the Internet Archive, I can share some photos/images from when Lowcock’s was relaunched.
-Again, I need to stress I am not affiliated or associated.
+Thanks to the wonders of the Internet Archive, I am able to share some photos/images from Lowcock’s Lemonade.
+Again, I need to stress I am not affiliated or associated and I believe you cannot buy Lowcock’s Lemonade.
 Simply sharing the information as I get regular inquiries about Lowcock’s Lemonade.

 I am interested in Lowcock’s Lemonade collectibles, old bottles, etc. purely because it features my surname.
-If you have Lowcock’s Lemonade collectible items you no longer want and wish to donate, please do contact me.
-Keep in mind I am not an heir any (non-existent) Lowcock Lemonade fortune, so donations are preferred.
+If you have Lowcock’s Lemonade collectible items you no longer want and wish to donate (or have the photo put on this page), please do contact me.
+Keep in mind I am not an heir to any Lowcock Lemonade fortune, so donations are preferred.

 Reminder, please don’t ask for the products, I genuinely can’t help you.
 Sorry.